smart-data-models/dataModel.WaterQuality/WaterQualityObserved/doc/spec.md

 <!-- /15-License -->
 <!-- 20-Description -->
 Global description: **Water Quality data model is intended to represent water quality parameters at a certain water mass (river,  lake, sea, etc.) section**
-version: 0.0.4
+version: 0.0.5
 <!-- /20-Description -->
 <!-- 30-PropertiesList -->

 ## List of properties

 <sup><sub>[*] If there is not a type in an attribute is because it could have several types or different formats/patterns</sub></sup>
 - `Chla[number]`: Concentration of chlorophyll A.  - `Cl-[number]`: Concentration of chlorides.  - `NH3[number]`: Concentration of ammonia.  - `NH4[number]`: Concentration of ammonium.  - `NO3[number]`: Concentration of nitrates.  - `O2[number]`: Level of free, non-compound oxygen present.  - `PC[number]`: Concentration of pigment phycocyanin which can be measured to estimate cyanobacteria concentrations specifically.  - `PE[number]`: Concentration of pigment phycoerythrin which can be measured to estimate cyanobacteria concentrations specifically.  - `PO4[number]`: Concentration of phosphates.  - `address[object]`: The mailing address  .
 Model: [https://schema.org/address](https://schema.org/address)- `alternateName[string]`: An alternative name for this item  - `areaServed[string]`: The geographic area where a service or offered item is provided  .
 Model: [https://schema.org/Text](https://schema.org/Text)- `bod[number]`: Biochemical oxygen demand (BOD) is the amount of dissolved oxygen (DO) needed (i.e. demanded) by aerobic biological organisms to break down organic material present in a given water sample at certain temperature over a specific time period  - `cod[number]`: Chemical oxygen demand (COD) is an indicative measure of the amount of oxygen that can be consumed by reactions in a measured solution  - `conductance[number]`: Specific Conductance.  - `conductivity[number]`: Electrical Conductivity.  - `dataProvider[string]`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated[string]`: Entity creation timestamp.
 This will usually be allocated by the storage platform.  - `dateModified[string]`: Timestamp of the last modification of the entity.
 This will usually be allocated by the storage platform.  - `dateObserved[string]`: The date and time of this observation in ISO8601 UTCformat.
 It can be represented by an specific time instant or by an ISO8601 interval.  .
-Model: [https://schema.org/DateTime](https://schema.org/DateTime)- `description[string]`: A description of this item  - `enterococci[number]`: Concentration of Enterococci  - `escherichiaColi[number]`: Concentration of Escherichia coli  - `id[*]`: Unique identifier of the entity  - `location[*]`: Geojson reference to the item.
+Model: [https://schema.org/DateTime](https://schema.org/DateTime)- `description[string]`: A description of this item  - `enterococci[number]`: Concentration of Enterococci  - `escherichiaColi[number]`: Concentration of Escherichia coli  - `flow[number]`: Water Flow observed.   - `id[*]`: Unique identifier of the entity  - `location[*]`: Geojson reference to the item.
 It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `measurand[array]`: An array of strings containing details (see format below) about extra measurands provided by this observation.  - `name[string]`: The name of this item.  - `orp[number]`: Oxidation-Reduction potential.  - `owner[array]`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `pH[number]`: Acidity or basicity of an aqueous solution.  - `refPointOfInterest[*]`: A reference to a point of interest associated to this observation.  - `salinity[number]`: Amount of salts dissolved in water.  - `seeAlso[*]`: list of uri pointing to additional resources about the item  - `source[string]`: A sequence of characters giving the original source of the entity data as a URL.
 Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `tds[number]`: Total dissolved solids.   - `temperature[number]`: Temperature  - `tss[number]`: Total suspended solids.  - `turbidity[number]`: Amount of light scattered by particles in the water column  - `type[string]`: NGSI Entity type.
 It has to be WaterQualityObserved  <!-- /30-PropertiesList -->
 <!-- 35-RequiredProperties -->
 Required properties
 - `dateObserved`  - `id`  - `location`  - `type`  <!-- /35-RequiredProperties -->